 And according to their team, there is NO other clinically shown way to reverse leaky gut [*].

 How does it work so well?
-Because it cures leaky cut.
+Because it can cure leaky gut.

-There are two main ways it does so:
+There are two main ways it may be able to do so:

-#1: The Carnivore Diet Cuts out ALL THE JUNK and Everything You’re Intolerant To
+#1: The Leaky Gut Diet: Cut out ALL THE JUNK and Everything You’re Intolerant To

 The best way to do so is by being extremely restrictive.
 And then gradually adding back foods if you don’t react negatively.